baderelg/ft_printf/README.md

 Wanna know how the magic happens? *Fufufu...* Don't be naive, this isn't magic.
 It's control.

-### ➢ Pulling the strings: Main function
+### ➢ Pulling the strings - <code>ft_printf.c</code>

 The `ft_printf.c` is my throne room.
 From here I survey the format.

 1. I initialize my `va_list` gathering all the puppet arguments that were handed to me.
-2. I walk the format string, character by character.
+2. I call Pica `parse_and_print` to walk the format string, character by character.
-3. Whenever I see a `%` I know it's time for a performance.
+3. Whenever Pica sees a `%` he knows it's time for a performance.
 The character that follows will determine which puppet to control.
-4. I call upon my right-hand man `handle_conversion` to execute the command.
+4. Pica calls upon my right-hand man Vergo `handle_conversion` who dispatches the commands.\
-5. I'll need to keep a precise count of every character that appears on the stage, for this will be the return value and the proof of my flawless execution.
+I'll need to keep a precise count of every character that appears on the stage, for this will be the return value and the proof of my flawless execution.
+5. I personnally bring down the curtain using `va_end`.
+The show is over.

 A king doesn't need to bother dirtying his hands with *cycling trivialities*.
 I have a family of loyal functions to handle the tasks handed over by `handle_conversion` from my main file.\
 My power is absolute because my organization is flawless.